 The emotional points, the humor, and the idea of making the customer the hero (save him from his claustrophobia!) all made this sales email memorable.
 And if you want a customer to buy from you, they’ve got to remember you.

 Now this approach is just one way to grab and keep attention, so you won’t want to copy it exactly.
 (You gotta use your own stories and flavor).
-But here are your takeaways:
+But here are your takeaways for your own email optimization:

 - Grab attention!
 Be original (but stick to your brand’s style)